-- 1. To raise the tongue of trailer above the hitch ball on hitch, turn the crank on the jack. - 2.
+- 1. To raise the tongue of trailer above the hitch ball on hitch, turn the crank on the jack or operate with 12 volt DC power jack. - 2.
 Open the coupler latch. - 3.
-Back the tow vehicle into proper position. - 4.
-Turn the crank on the jack to lower the coupler onto the ball hitch. - 5.
+Back the tow vehicle into proper position. - Turn the crank on the jack to lower the coupler onto the ball hitch. - 5.
 Close the coupler latch after completely seated. - 6.
 Install weight distributing bars (equalizer), when required, as recommended by hitch supplier. - 7.
 Retract the tongue jack to its maximum height. - 8.
 Attach the cable for the breakaway switch to the tow vehicle. - 9.
 Attach safety chains as per your state laws.
-See page 16. - 10.
-Plug in your 12-volt, seven way electrical connector from the tow vehicle to the trailer connector. - 11.
-Below are listed numerous items that should be inspected and tested before traveling: - q All lights working on outside of coach. - q Stabilizer jacks in retracted position. - q Steps in retracted position. - q Refrigerator door latched completely. - q Loose items in secure position. - q Test brakes for operation before entering roadway.
+See page 16. - Plug in your 12-volt, seven way electrical connector from the tow vehicle to the trailer connector